 - Register in the appropriate exit option design and proposal course approximately half-way through the degree program.
 RELG 790 is the course for those in the Biblical Studies concentration; RELG 791 is the course for those in Leadership Studies. - 2.
 Register in one additional elective course (3 units) so total program equals 39 units. - Select a topic.
 The exit option design and proposal professor and/or academic advisor should be consulted as needed. - Select Faculty Committee Chair and begin to describe the research topic in prospectus form (as instructed in the exit option design and proposal course). - 5.
-Select one other faculty reader after consulting with the Chair.

-- 6. Complete the Advancement to Candidacy form and return it to the OGPR. - 7.
+Select one other faculty reader after consulting with the Chair. - 6.
+Complete the Advancement to Candidacy form and return it to the OGPR. - 7.
 File a copy of the approved prospectus with the OGPR. - 8.
-Register for chosen exit option. - Complete the directed reading in consultation with the Chair, and file a copy of the final synthesis paper with the OGPR.
+Register for chosen exit option. - 9.
+Submit the final draft of the synthesis paper to the GPR copy editor prior to submission to the Chair. - Complete the directed reading in consultation with the Chair, and file a copy of the final synthesis paper with the OGPR.